hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ![](/img/multl-tier-app-music.png)

-I﻿n order to monitor the multi-tier application from Apache SkyWalking, we need to pickup the SkyWalking agent per programming language and rebuild corresponding service to instrument the applicaiton to the SkyWalking OAP server.
+I﻿n order to monitor the multi-tier application from Apache SkyWalking, we need to pickup the SkyWalking agent per programming language and rebuild corresponding service to instrument the application to the SkyWalking OAP server.

 ```markdown
 ├── app